Mineral County, West Virginia

 Mineral County is a county in the U.S. state of West Virginia.
-It is part of the Cumberland, MD-WV Metropolitan Statistical Area.
+It is part of the Cumberland metropolitan area, together with Cumberland, Maryland.
 As of the 2020 census, the population was 26,938.
 Its county seat is Keyser.
 The county was founded in 1866.

 History

 Ancient history

 Indigenous peoples lived throughout the highlands along rivers in this area for thousands of years.
 Archeologists have identified artifacts of the Adena culture, dating from 1000 BC to 200 BC.
 They were among the several early Native American cultures who built major earthwork mounds for ceremonial and burial use.
 Remnants of their culture have been found throughout West Virginia.
 They were followed by other indigenous peoples.

 With the growth of fur trading to the north after European encounter in the coastal areas, the nations of the Haudenosaunee (or Iroquois Confederacy), based in present-day New York, moved into the Ohio Valley in search of new hunting grounds.
 By the 17th century they had conquered other tribes, pushed them out to the west, and preserved the area for hunting.